AtsDenli/PySnake/README.md

-Pysnake game, played by a combination of search algorithms.
+Pysnake game, played by a search algorithms using Manhattan Heureustics.